 Consent: If the victim consented due to fear or intimidation, then that consent does not count, and the action is still a crime.

 There was only slight penetration: The amount of penetration necessary need only be slight.
 There is no requirement that the vagina shall be entered or the hymen ruptured.
 It would be sufficient if there were entering of the anterior of the organ, known as the vulva or labia.
 Hall v.
 State, 29 Ga.
 App.
 383, (1923).
 In addition, it is not necessary that semen is found in the victim's body.

 The woman consented; she was just intoxicated: Sexual intercourse with a woman whose will is temporarily lost from intoxication, or unconsciousness arising from the use of drugs or other cause, or sleep, is rape.
 Paul v.
 State, 144 Ga.
 App.
 106, (1977).

 Don't wait and let a rape conviction affect you and your loved one's future.
-Contact the Law Office of Richard Lawson and his team of Georgia Rape Attorneys today and schedule a free consultation.
+Lawson and Berry and their team of Rape Lawyers in Georgia today and schedule a free consultation.
 We are here to help you nights, weekends, and ever holidays.